-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Some experts believe the virus is not as dangerous as previous coronaviruses such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

-“The early evidence at this stage would suggest it’s not as severe,” Australia’s Chief Medical Officer Brendan Murphy said.
+“The early evidence at this stage would suggest it’s not as severe,” Australia’s Chief Medical Officer, Brendan Murphy, said.

 Jeremy Farrar, director of research charity Wellcome Trust, said: “We don’t want to overstate the panic here because there is so much uncertainty.
-We want to keep a sort of calm, moderated approach to it, but we do have to take this incredibly seriously because you don’t often get an animal virus coming into humans, passing between humans and being spread by the respiratory route.”
+We want to keep a sort of calm, moderated approach to it, but we do have to take this incredibly seriously because you don’t often get an animal virus coming into humans, passing between humans and being spread by the respiratory route.

+“...It is not SARS.
+The virus is in a similar family to SARS but this looks different to SARS, and the difference is probably it’s easier to pass between human beings.”

 The WHO will decide on Thursday whether to declare the outbreak a global health emergency, which would step up the international response.